ukncsc/lme/docs/chapter3.md

 Running the above commands will:
 1) Enable auto security updates (Ubuntu Only)
 2) Generate TLS certificates.
+(Optional)
 3) Install Docker Community Edition.
 4) Configure Docker to run ELK.
 5) Change Elasticsearch configuration, including retention based upon disk size.

+The deploy script will currently present the option of automatically generating self-signed TLS certificates or importing pre-generated certificates.
+By default self-signed certificates will be used, which will have a validity of two years from the date of install, after which they will need to be renewed.

+For details on how to regenerate these certificates, or for instructions in generating and importing certificates from an existing root Certificate Authority (CA) please see the full [certificates documentation](/docs/certificates.md).

-The deploy script will output a number of usernames and passwords for use when accessing the dashboard and for the internal systems.
+The script will output a number of usernames and passwords for use when accessing the dashboard and for the internal systems.

 The usernames and passwords will be provided in a message similar to below.